kinamika/kinamika/README.md

 - Enjoy creating clean, responsive, and user-friendly interfaces 💻
 - Favorite tech stack: **Next.js + Tailwind CSS + TypeScript** ⚙️
 - Cats are my spirit animal—gentle, curious, creative, and always elegant. 🐈

 ---

-## 🌷 Theme & Tone

-Elegant layouts, gentle pastel colors, and thoughtful details—my design philosophy is creative yet professional.
-Imagine a portfolio that feels like a warm cat nap: clean, inspiring, and just a bit magical. 🌸🐾

----

-> “Design is not just what it looks like and feels like.
-Design is how it works.” — Steve Jobs

----